Important Legal Disclaimer

 Before investing in BTL, check rules and speak to experts:

-- Mortgage broker (FCA-regulated) - Check at FCA Register
+- Mortgage broker (FCA-regulated) - Check at FCA Register.

-- Solicitor - For legal work on the purchase
+- Solicitor - For legal work on the purchase.

-- Accountant - For tax and rental income advice (ICAEW, ACCA, CIMA)
+- Accountant - For tax and rental income advice (ICAEW, ACCA, CIMA).

 Key Resources:

-- Landlord Duties - Full guidance
+- Landlord Duties - Full guidance.

-- Gas Safe Register - Find engineers
+- Gas Safe Register - Find engineers.

-- Electrical Safety - EICR rules
+- Electric Safety - EICR rules.

-- Deposit Schemes - Government-backed
+- Deposit Schemes - Gov-backed.

-- HMRC - Tax rules for landlords
+- HMRC - Tax rules for landlords.

-Regulators: FCA | SRA | RICS | HMRC
+Rule Bodies: FCA | SRA | RICS | HMRC

 Check Rules: GOV.UK | Legislation.gov.uk